DemonicTricycle/DemonicTricycle-ELECH309/docs/project.md

 # Project Goal
 This project was carried out in the context of the ELEC-H309 Projet Intégré course at the [École Polytechnique de Bruxelles (ULB)](https://polytech.ulb.be/en).
 Its purpose is to implement a sound operated robot control system.
-An acquisition chain had to be designed, as well as a motor regulation from encoders.
+An acquisition chain had to be designed, as well as a motor regulation system.
 This project is a way for electronics engineering students to:

 - use concepts taught throughout the curriculum,